nicksrandall/scrollJack/README.md

 - `inView(element)`: returns true if element is viewable in viewport
 - `aboveView(element)`: returns true if element is above viewport
 - `belowView(element)`: returns true if element is below viewport
+- `leftOfView(element)`: returns true if element is left of viewport
+- `rightOfView(element)`: returns true if element is right of viewport

+## Related Work
+- *https://github.com/stutrek/scrollMonitor* - this project takes an imperative approach to scroll based interactions while ScrollJack attempts to keep things declarative.